jithinofficials-sketch/TEST/README.md

   - Drives re-engagement with the analytics dashboard (email CTA → in-app analytics).
   - Surfaces `suggestions` proactively without merchants opening the app.
   - Reduces "I didn't know my store was performing well in EUR" support conversations.
+  - **(Future)** One-time non-Pro preview report creates an upgrade funnel to Pro analytics.
 - **Cost of inaction:**
   - Pro analytics remains a passive feature merchants must remember to use.
   - Lower differentiation vs competitors offering automated reporting.
   - Missed opportunity for retention and upgrade justification.
+- **Non-Pro merchants (future):**
+  - Free and non-Pro paid merchants have limited analytics (summary only) and never receive any automated performance summary.
+  - No touchpoint to demonstrate the value of upgrading to Pro analytics.

 ---

 ## 3. Proposed Solution

 Build a **monthly automated email report** generated and sent entirely from the **analytics Express backend**.
 The main Next.js app is not involved in report generation or delivery.

+**Scope:**
+- **v1:** Monthly recurring report for **Pro analytics merchants only**.
+- **Future (Phase 7):** One-time preview report for **non-Pro merchants** — sent once per shop to showcase analytics value and drive Pro upgrades.
+Reuses the same HTML pipeline with a reduced content tier.

 ### Approach summary